Thoracic (mid back) joint pain

 The symptoms of joint pain in the thoracic spine may include pain that is made worse with movement or sustained postures (such as slouching).
 Depending on the cause joint pain in the mid-back can present with many different symptoms.

 In most cases, joint pain in the mid-back is not serious.
 Joint pain can be caused by a variety of stressors and injuries to the ligaments, tendons, joint structures such as intervertebral disc, cartilage or bones (vertebrae) of the mid-back.
 Injury can be acute (sudden) like a fall, or chronic (longstanding).

-Join pain comprises 2 broad categories:
+Join pain comprises two broad categories:

-- Joints appear red, hot, swollen and sometimes disfigured
+- Joints appear red, hot and swollen

 - Multiple joints in the body are affected

-- The patient feels fatigued and unwell
+- Feels fatigued and unwell with associated joint pain

 - Bowel or bladder changes

 The treatment for mid back joint pain depends on its cause.
 Chiropractic and physiotherapy treatment is useful in most cases.